zshamrock/aws-ip/README.md

 # aws-ip

-Sync/set AWS security group entry (by description) with current user's local IP address.
-I.e. if the access to AWS resources is limited by the IP address, and the user/machine doesn't have
+Sync/set AWS security group entry (by description) with current user's local public IP address.

+I.e. if the access to AWS resources is restricted by the IP address, and the user/developer doesn't have fixed static IP address or user works frequently from different locations with different IP addresses.

 ```
 NAME: